Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Beaudesert has seven active public transport stops operating, all of which are bus stops.
-These stops are served by a single route collectively providing 201 weekly passenger trips.
-The accessibility of these services is limited, with residents typically located 1095 meters from the nearest stop.
+Beaudesert has seven active public transport stops, all of which are bus stops.
+These stops are served by one route in total, offering 201 weekly passenger trips combined.
+Transport accessibility is limited, with residents typically located 1095 meters from the nearest stop.
+The area is primarily residential, and most commuters travel outward.
+Cars remain the dominant mode of transport at 94%, with an average vehicle ownership of 1.3 per dwelling.
+According to the 2021 Census, only 8.8% of residents work from home, which may be influenced by COVID-19 conditions.

-On average, there are 28 trips per day across all routes, equating to approximately 28 weekly trips per individual stop.
+Service frequency averages 28 trips per day across all routes, resulting in approximately 28 weekly trips per individual stop.

 Frequently Asked Questions - Transport